 Using new technologies and with the help of our advertising agencies and marketing activation platforms we may use your personal information in the following ways:

 - to try to ensure any marketing communications we send to you are offering products or services likely to be of interest to you.

 - to tailor and track our digital marketing (for example, our internet banner advertisements) and links from our marketing partners' websites to our Sites.
-This digital marketing may include marketing related to Condor and/or Thomas Cook Group Plc or marketing related to third parties to whom we provide advertising services.
+This digital marketing may include marketing related to Condor or marketing related to third parties to whom we provide advertising services.

 Our business partners and advertising networks may also serve you with adverts on our Sites.
 We allow third parties to collect information about your online activities using cookies and other technologies.

-The third parties may include other Thomas Cook companies, our suppliers/business partners who collect information when you view or interact with an advert on one of our Sites, and advertising networks.
-We also collect information about your online activities using cookies and other technologies when you use websites other than our Sites to provide advertising services to third parties.
-This technology allows us to display an advert to you on other websites based on your page visits and other behaviours whilst on our Sites.
+The third parties may include our suppliers/business partners who collect information when you view or interact with an advert on one of our Site, and advertising networks.
+We also collect information about your online activities using cookies and other technologies when you use websites other than our Site to provide advertising services to third parties.
+This technology allows us to display an advert to you on other websites based on your page visits and other behaviours whilst on our Site.